mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

 -Animated.
 Animates ON/OFF DPad/Stick.
 Disable to for better performance.

+-Vibrate on keypress.
+Enable/Disable to let device vibrate when buttons or dpad/stick is touched.

+-Touch Type:

+     * Digital (DPAD).
+The controller is a digital DPAD.
+Some games need it or are better suited for this kind of controller.
+     * Analog (Performance).
+The controller is a full analog stick, but drawed for performance.
+     * Analog (Pretty).
+The controller is a full analog stick.

--Touch Dead Zone: Enable/Disable a deadzone on DPAD touch center.
+-Digital Touch Dead Zone: Enable/Disable a deadzone on DPAD touch center.
 It could be better for some games.
 Disable if you don't like it.

+-Analog Touch Dead Zone: Select the deadzone amount on stick touch center.

+-External Controller

+   * Default.
+Select this value to use an external keyboard or devices based on keyboard IMES like WiiController.
+   * iCade.
+Select this value to use iON's iCade controller.
+You should be bluetooth paired before.
+   * iCP.
+Select this value to use ICP layout. iCP should be configured on iCade mode.

 -Scaling Mode:

      * Original.
+     * 1.5X: 1.5 original size.
      * 2X: Double original size.
+     * 2.5X: 2.5 original size.
      * Keep Aspect: keeps the aspect ratio
      * Stretch to fit screen, will use all available screen.